shrutikapoor08/youtube-react-course/README.md

 🎥 **[Watch the Full Course on YouTube](https://www.youtube.com/watch?v=X2Rcp87yl4s)**

+All the code is divided in branches by modules.
+Start with [module-3-foundational-ui](https://github.com/shrutikapoor08/youtube-react-course/tree/module-3-foundational-ui)

 ## 📚 Course Overview

 This hands-on project covers everything you need to master React in 2025: